-They take up far less real estate than a traditional bulky photo album.
+They take up far less real estate than a traditional coffee table scrapbook.
 They’re relatively cost effective.
 And, they’re an environmentally friendlier alternative to the chemically rich analog photos of yesteryear.
 But, what makes them so unique in comparison to flipping through a traditional photo album, is their customization and overall digital presentation.
+A digital photo album can be anything from a quick slideshow for friends to a spectacular keepsake digital photo book.

 What does that all mean exactly?
 You’re about to find out as we walk through a step-by-step overview of how to create a digital photo album.